kriss3/dotNetPlaygound/README.md

   Add fundamental patterns for regex in C#
 - Experiment with regex and json response for variety of response string
 - Create a potential small library with bunch of extensions methods for extracting strings and partial strings from json response object that came back as string
 - Learn and experiment with refit library
+- Add Learning PriorityQueue from Zoran Horvat YT channel